macloo/flask-exercise/README.md

         break
 ```

-(Alternatively, we could use just `pres_dict = presidents_list[num]`.
+(Alternatively, we could use just `pres_dict = presidents_list[int(num)-1]`.
 It would work fine for *this* data source.
 However, many data sources will not have such a handy correlation between a unique ID number and the list order, and a goal here is to make code that's easy to adapt.)

 Your new route now looks like this: